 BOARD OF TRUSTEES

-The Robesonia Library Board meets the 2nd Thursday of each month at 7pm; no meetings in July or December.
+The Robesonia Library Board meets the 2nd Thursday of each month at 7 pm; no meetings in July or December.
 Meetings are held in the Robesonia Borough Hall Meeting Room and are open to the public.
-Board meeting minutes are available on request by calling the library and speaking to the Director at 610-693-3264.
+Board meeting minutes are available on our website or by calling the Director at 610-693-3264.
+The Board can also be contacted at Robesonialibboard@gmail.com.